The death toll from flooding in central Greece has increased to 10 while 4 others are missing

-ATHENS, Greece — (AP) — The death toll from severe flooding in central Greece rose to 10 people Friday, while another four remained missing, a government official said Friday, as rescue crews in helicopters and boats ferried hundreds of people from inundated villages to safety.
+ATHENS, Greece — (AP) — The death toll from severe flooding in central Greece rose to 10 people Friday, while another four remained missing, the country's civil protection minister said.
+Rescue crews in helicopters and boats ferried hundreds of people from inundated villages to safety.

-Flooding triggered by rainstorms that began Tuesday also hit neighboring Bulgaria and Turkey, killing a total of 22 people in all three countries since the rains began on Tuesday.
+Flooding triggered by rainstorms also hit neighboring Bulgaria and Turkey, killing a total of 22 people in all three countries since the rains began Tuesday.

-In Greece, the rainstorms turned streams into raging torrents that burst dams, washed away roads and bridges and hurled cars into the sea.
-Authorities said that some areas received twice the average annual rainfall for Athens in the space of just 12 hours.
+In Greece, the rainstorms turned streams into raging torrents that burst dams, washed away roads and bridges and hurled cars into the sea, and many of the flooded areas were left without power or drinking water.
+Authorities have said some regions received twice the average annual rainfall for Athens in the space of just 12 hours.

 “The situation is tragic,” Larissa resident Ioanna Gana told Greece’s Open television channel, adding that water levels in her flooded neighborhood were rising “minute by minute.”